 There may be a risk of material misstatement in the financial statements in connection with the accounting and valuation of assets, liabilities, income and expenses, or deviations from information requirements.
 Other risks relating to financial reporting include fraud, loss or misappropriation of assets, or undue favouring of other parties at the company's expense.
-Accounting and financial reporting policies and directives cover areas of particular importance in order to promote accurate and complete accounting, reporting and information provision at the right time.
+Accounting and financial reporting policies and directives and associated processes cover areas of particular importance in order to promote accurate and complete accounting, reporting and information provision at the right time.

-Identified risk types are managed through defined business processes with integrated risk management measures, as well as through the clear division of responsibility and tasks, and an appropriate decision-making policy.
+Identified risk types are managed through well-defined business processes with integrated risk management measures, as well as through the clear division of responsibility and tasks, and an appropriate decision-making policy.
 This means that specific approval is required for investments and other important transactions to ensure that assets are managed appropriately.
-The company's financial risks are managed in accordance with the board of directors' established financial policy, and reporting concerning financial risks takes place on a quarterly basis.
+The company's financial risks are managed in accordance with the board of directors' established risk policy and financial policy, and reporting concerning financial risks takes place on a quarterly basis.

 In connection with the evaluation of new investments, detailed analyses (due diligence) are carried out of factors such as developments in financial results and position.
-Based on the assessment of financial risks, the terms of the investment contracts are also included as and where necessary in order to reduce risk exposure.
+Based on the assessment of financial risks, specific conditions in the investment contracts are also included as and where necessary in order to reduce risk exposure.

-Read more about Swedfund's management of financial risks in Note 21 (pages 112-114) and about Swedfund's other risks on pages 42-43.
+Find out more about Swedfund's management of financial risks in Notes 21 and 27, and about Swedfund's other risks and risk management on pages 48-51.